-ERH 303 - Cultural Rhetorics
+ERH 303 - CULTURAL RHETORICS

 A close examination of a significant event, social movement, or major figure particular to a distinct local or global culture.
 Through the analysis of oral, written, and visual texts, cadets will study and draw conclusions about the rhetorical strategies that drive cultural movements.
+Course is repeatable based on topic area.
 Prerequisite(s): ERH 102, WR 102, or EN 102, with a minimum grade of C.

-ERH 304 - Language and Style
+ERH 304 - LANGUAGE AND STYLE